Telescopes at Best Buy: Deals in stock 2025

 Buying advice

+Puzzled by the different types of telescopes on offer?
+We'll break it down for you.
 There are three basic types of telescopes: refractors, reflectors and catadioptrics.
 Refractors are great for highly magnified views of planets and moons, while reflectors offer better views of deep-sky objects, star clusters and galaxies.
-Catadioptric telescopes correct some of the visual problems found in these older styles – such as chromatic aberration – but they tend to be a little more expensive.
+Catadioptric telescopes correct some of the visual problems found in these older styles – such as chromatic aberration.

 Reflectors